Unboxed-Software/solana-course/content/non-transferable-token.md

 // TRY TRANSFER
 ```

-This file has a main function that creates a connection to the specified cluster and calls `initializeKeypair`.
+This file has a main function that creates a connection to the specified validator node and calls `initializeKeypair`.
 This main function is where we'll end up calling the rest of our script once we've written it.

 Go ahead and run the script.
 You should see the `mint` public key logged to your terminal.